• Skip to primary navigation

 Storing Chaas or Mattha

 In a glass jar or pitcher.
 Make a big portion and drink a glass every day.
-Do keep in mind that as it sits in the refrigerator the yogurt will settle down separating the water.
+Do keep in mind that as it sits in the refrigerator, the yogurt will settle down, separating the water.
 Just give a good shake or stir and it’s ready.

-Somedays I don’t even mind a plain chaas which is just water yogurt with little salt and sugar for seasoning.
+Someday I don’t even mind a plain chaas which is just water yogurt with little salt and sugar for seasoning.
 I occasionally like to drop a few ice cubes just before serving.

-Here are few other summer drinks you should try!
+Here are few summer drinks to try

 mattha spiced buttermilk 05